brazucaz/browscap-php/README.md

 Before you can start, you have to download the browscap.ini file and convert it into a cache.
 There are two ways.

 a.
 Download the file and convert it in two steps.
 The downloaded file will be stored in a local file, but there is no check if the remote file has changed.
-If your cache gets corrupted you only need to rerun the `convert` command.
+If your cache gets corrupted, you only need to rerun the `convert` command.

 ```php
 vendor/bin/browscap-php browscap:fetch